The Great Upheaval

 In fact, the parallels between this period of history and current events are uncanny: this acclaimed historian who offered important perspective following 9/11, whose insights were ardently studied by the chairs of the bipartisan Iraq WMD Commission, and who presciently stressed crucial historical lessons about guerrilla warfare now presents an epic story that warns against the perils of zealously spreading democracy abroad as well as mishandling Islam.

 Read by Presidents Clinton and Bush, candidate John Edwards, George Lucas, Quincy Jones, Sandra Day O’Connor, Supreme Court Chief Justice John Roberts, baseball star Mike Piazza, Senate leaders Harry Reid and Mitch McConnell, and the late Peter Jennings, among others, April 1865 was a rare book of history that forever changed our understanding of the Civil War.
 An even more magisterial work, THE GREAT UPHEAVAL achieves the same result for this amazing era when democracy first took root.
 After six years of anticipation, Winik’s fans have reason to celebrate, and readers and students of history everywhere, a book to devour.

-Jay Winik is one of the nation's leading historians and the author of the New York Times bestsellers April 1865 and The Great Upheaval. read more »
+Jay Winik is one of the nation's leading historians and the author of the New York Times bestseller April 1865. read more »